-Income taxes.
 Sec.
 510 (50 U.S.C. app. § 570).
-The collection of income taxes (excluding Social Security (FICA) taxes) owed by a servicemember, either before or after entering service, may be deferred during the period of service, and for up to six months after, if his or her ability to pay the taxes is materially affected by military service.
+The collection of income taxes (excluding Social Security (FICA) taxes) owed by a person in military service either before or after he or she entered into military service is deferred while the person is in military service, and for up to six months thereafter, if the servicemember's ability to pay the taxes is impaired because of his or her military service.
 No interest or other penalty may be imposed on a debt deferred under this section.
-The statute of limitations for paying the debt is tolled for the length of the person's period of service plus nine months.
+The statute of limitations for paying the debt is tolled for the length of the person's period of military service plus nine months.

 Residence for tax purposes.

 Sec.
 511 (50 U.S.C. app. § 571).
-In order to prevent multiple state taxation on the property and income of military personnel serving within various tax jurisdictions by reason of military service, this section provides that servicemembers neither lose nor acquire a state of domicile or residence for taxation purposes when they serve at a duty station outside their home state in compliance with military orders.
+In order to prevent multiple state taxation of the property and income of military personnel serving within various tax jurisdictions by reason of military service, this section provides that servicemembers neither lose nor acquire a state of domicile or residence for taxation purposes when they serve at a duty station outside their home state in compliance with military orders.
 A servicemember who conducts other business while in military service may be taxed by the appropriate jurisdiction for resulting income.
-This section does not protect the income of a spouse or other military dependant from taxation.
+This section does not protect the income of a spouse or other military dependent from being taxed.
 However, a tax jurisdiction cannot include the military compensation earned by nonresident servicemembers to compute the tax liability imposed on the non-military income earned by the servicemember or spouse.
-Personal property of a servicemember will not be subject to taxation by a jurisdiction other than his or her domicile or residence while serving at a duty station outside of his or her home state.
-However, relief from personal property taxes does not depend on whether the property is taxed by the state of domicile.
+Personal property of a servicemember will not be subject to taxation by a jurisdiction other than his or her domicile or residence when they serve at a duty station outside of their home state.
+However, relief from personal property taxes does not depend on whether the property is taxed by the State of domicile.
 Property used for business is not exempt from taxation.
-An Indian servicemember whose legal residence or domicile is a Federal Indian reservation will only pay taxes under the laws of the Federal Indian reservation and not to the state where the reservation is located.
+An Indian servicemember whose legal residence or domicile is a Federal Indian reservation will only pay taxes under the laws of the Federal Indian reservation and not to the State where the reservation is located.

-"Tax jurisdiction" is defined to include "a State or a political subdivision of a State," which would include the District of Columbia and any commonwealth, territory or possession of the United States (Sec.
+The section defines the term "tax jurisdiction" as "a State or a political subdivision of a State," which would include the District of Columbia and any commonwealth, territory or possession of the United States (Sec.
 101(6)).
 "Taxation" includes licenses, fees, or excises imposed on an automobile that is also subject to licensing, fees or excise in the servicemember's state of residence.
 "Personal property" includes intangible and tangible property including motor vehicles.

-Title VI: Administrative Remedies
+VI.
+Administrative Remedies

-Title VI provides courts the authority to deny remedies that would abuse the purpose of the SCRA, indicates how a servicemember's military and financial status can be established in court, and covers other procedural requirements.
+Title VI provides courts the authority to deny remedies that would abuse the purpose of the SCRA, indicates how a servicemember's military and financial status can be established in court, and covers other technicalities.

-Inappropriate use of act.
+Inappropriate use of the Act.

 Sec.
 601 (50 U.S.C. app. § 581).
-A court may deny a servicemember the protections of the act with respect to a transfer it finds was made with the intent to exploit the provisions of the act, in order to delay enforcement of the contract, to obtain reduced interest rates, or to avoid obligations with respect to property that was the subject of the transaction.
+This section provides that a court may deny the protections of the Act with respect to a transfer it finds was made with the intent to exploit the provisions of the Act, in order to delay enforcement of the contract, to obtain reduced interest rates, or to avoid obligations with respect to property that was the subject of the transaction.